Nutrition Care Process for RPM and CCM Weight Loss Monitoring Programs

 Monitoring and Evaluation

-For 98% of our patients, we provide the first opportunity they’ve ever had to work privately with a registered dietician or diabetes educator.
+For 98% of our patients, we provide the first opportunity they’ve ever had to work privately with a Registered Dietitian or Diabetes Educator.

-By offering these services under the RPM and CCM programs, we can offer 60-120 minutes of reimbursable education monthly to patients.
-Deeply rooted in evidence-based standards, our philosophy is simple: meet patients where they are.
+By offering these services under the RPM and CCM nutrition programs, we can provide 60–120 minutes of reimbursable education monthly to patients.
+Deeply rooted in evidence-based nutrition care standards, our philosophy is simple: meet patients where they are and help them succeed through personalized Nutrition Care Process plans.

 MyPlate